Mobile App Security updates for iOS & Android: Which one is safer?

 Apple proclaimed some significant changes regarding how to handle sensitive user data on mobile devices.
 So, they are making the iOS Ecosystem more secure than ever before.

-In each earlier iOS devices, it was used to add four digits for the passcode, but now the default passcode for the iOS lock screen is of six digits.
+In each earlier iOS device, it was used to add four digits for the passcode, but now the default passcode for the iOS lock screen is six digits.
 These two additional digits can add great more security to your precious iPhone and iPad.
 With the six digits, a passcode will easily get one million possible combinations than before.

 The Intelligence feature of iOS 9 makes Siri more active through understanding user's habits, interests as well as usage patterns.
 Any collected data is completely unidentified to others.
 So, the user's data will be completely safe and secure.

 With the launch of iOS 9, Apple now adds two-factor authentication as well.
 This amazing feature is configured to keep anyone away from accessing or utilizing your account, even if they have your account's credentials and confidential details.
 It'll definitely make your iCloud account more secure and safe.
 This is simple but a game-changing feature.

 Android Marshmallow 6.0 updates:

 It's time for a change in the matter of security with Android Marshmallow 6.0.

 With the Android Marshmallow 'App Permission' feature, users now disallow an application to access certain types of data as well as sensors on the device.
 Users can make different changes and disable different permissions on the requests of the app.

 When it comes to fingerprint authentication, Google provides the surety that the fingerprint data will 100% stay on the device only.
 It will never be transmitted to the cloud server.
 Users now take advantage of this fingerprint API for security concerns.
 Marshmallow devices have fingerprint scanners that are handled by Android itself instead of any add-one.